 NIBTS has been designated as a core participant of the UK Infected Blood Inquiry.
-Throughout 2020/21, we cooperated fully with all requests for information made by the Infected Blood Inquiry Team and will continue to do so.
+Throughout 2021/22, we cooperated fully with all requests for information made by the Infected Blood Inquiry Team and will continue to do so as the Inquiry progresses.

-The COVID-19 pandemic has obviously had a significant impact on NIBTS and this is outlined in the Performance Analysis.
+The COVID-19 pandemic has obviously had a significant impact on NIBTS and this is described in the Performance Analysis.